mit-orcd/orcd-docs-edit/docs/software/python.md

 ### Creating Conda Environments

-First, load a conda or Anaconda module using the `module load` command.
+First, load a `miniforge` module using the `module load` command.
 See the page on [Modules](modules.md) for more information on how to load modules.
 See [Modules for Python](#modules-for-python) above for information about specific modules for the system you are using.

-If there is no anaconda module on the system you are using, or the modules available aren't sufficient for your work, we recommend installing [miniforge](https://conda-forge.org/download/) or [miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) in your home directory.
-Wwe have had the most  success with miniforge, which is distributed by conda-forge and is packaged with mamba.
-It is best to avoid installing the full Anaconda as it is very big and can fill up your home directory.
-One of the most common reasons for slow logins, job startups, and package imports are from a full anaconda installation in the home directory.

 !!!
 Note
-    If you are using SuperCloud do not install miniconda or miniforge in your home directory.
-SuperCloud keeps up to date anaconda modules so installing your own is not necessary and will slow down your applications.
-See this [Best Practices](https://mit-supercloud.github.io/supercloud-docs/filesystem/#installing-python-packages) page on SuperCloud-Docs for more information.
+    We discourage installing miniconda or miniforge in your home directory.
+Engaging keeps up to date miniforge modules so installing your own is not necessary and will take up space in your home directory and potentially slow down your applications.

 To create an environment you can use the `mamba create` or `conda create` command after loading your conda module: